lautarodragan/minesweeper/README.md

 ### 🏆 Winning

-The game is won when the only unrevealed tiles are mines and they are all flagged.
+The game is won when the only unrevealed tiles left are all mines and they are all flagged.

 ## Implementation